nextcloud/all-in-one/readme.md

 ### Explanation of used ports:
 - `8080/TCP`: Mastercontainer Interface with self-signed certificate (works always, also if only access via IP-address is possible, e.g. `https://internal.ip.address:8080/`)
 - `80/TCP`: redirects to Nextcloud (is used for getting the certificate via ACME http-challenge for the Mastercontainer)
-- `8443/TCP`: Mastercontainer Interface with valid certificate (only works if port 80 and 8443 are open and you point a domain to your server.
+- `8443/TCP`: Mastercontainer Interface with valid certificate (only works if port 80 and 8443 are open in your firewall/router and you point a domain to your server.
 It generates a valid certificate then automatically and access via e.g. `https://public.domain.com:8443/` is possible.)
-- `443/TCP`: will be used by the Apache container later on and needs to be open
+- `443/TCP`: will be used by the Apache container later on and needs to be open in your firewall/router
-- `3478/TCP` and `3478/UDP`: will be used by the Turnserver inside the Talk container and needs to be open
+- `3478/TCP` and `3478/UDP`: will be used by the Turnserver inside the Talk container and needs to be open in your firewall/router

 ### How to run it on macOS?
 On macOS, there is one specialty in comparison to Linux: instead of using `--volume /var/run/docker.sock:/var/run/docker.sock:ro`, you need to use `--volume /var/run/docker.sock.raw:/var/run/docker.sock:ro` to run it after you installed [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 Apart from that it should work and behave the same like on Linux.